oven-sh/bun/docs/guides/install/azure-artifacts.md

 Make sure to:

 - Replace `my-azure-artifacts-user` with your Azure Artifacts username, such as `jarred1234`
-- Replace `my-azure-artifacts-password` with the non-base64 encoded password for your Azure Artifacts npm registry.
-If it ends with `==`, it probably is base64 encoded.
+- Replace `my-azure-artifacts-password` with the non-base64 encoded password for your Azure Artifacts npm registry

 ### Don't base64 encode the password